Houston Whiplash Injury Lawyer

 - Numbness in the arm or hand

-Although the most common effects of whiplash are neck pain and stiffness, whiplash can also cause blurred vision, hearing loss, changes in sleeping patterns, and memory problems in some individuals.
+Although the most common effects of whiplash are neck pain and stiffness, it can also cause blurred vision, hearing loss, changes in sleeping patterns, and memory problems in some individuals.

 Treatments and Impairments Related to Whiplash

 In moderate cases of whiplash, a physician may recommend you wear a cervical collar.
 A C-collar can prevent you from overworking or overextending the injured neck muscles, allowing them to heal.
-Physical therapy, muscle-relaxing medications, nonsteroidal anti-inflammatory drugs, and lidocaine injections may also help treat whiplash.
+Physical therapy, muscle-relaxing medications, nonsteroidal anti-inflammatory drugs, and lidocaine injections may also help treat the injury.

 Seeking treatment for whiplash is essential.
-Whiplash can lead to complications such as:
+This injury can lead to complications such as: